New Construction & Home Energy Rater System (HERS) Rating

 This program is offered by the the Sponsors of Energize ConnecticutSM.

 - While you are still in the planning stage, contact our HERS raters to prepare you for the application.

 - We will talk to you about your plans and help you or your builder complete the program APPLICATION.
 The application will show a comprehensive listing of all your eligible incentives.
 Note: Because new construction incentives require an insulation and thermal bypass inspection, applications MUST be submitted before the home is insulated in order to be eligible.

-- Once your home is completed and the energy-efficiency measures have been verified, we send you a check.
+- Once your home is completed and the energy-efficiency measures have been verified, you will receive a check.
 It’s as simple as that.

-You may have heard your neighbors or your builder talk about ENERGY STAR® homes.
+You may have heard your neighbors or your builder talk about ENERGY STAR homes.
 ENERGY STAR is a joint program of the U.S. Environmental Protection Agency and the U.S. Department of Energy.
 Products such as light bulbs and appliances can earn the ENERGY STAR rating if they meet certain energy-efficiency standards.
 New homes can also earn an ENERGY STAR rating.
-The new home construction program offered by CL&P & UI is a separate program from ENERGY STAR.
+The new home construction program offered by the Sponsors of Energize CTSM is a separate program from ENERGY STAR.
 However, many of our measures may qualify towards ENERGY STAR ratings.
 For more information, visit the ENERGY STAR website.